 If you are a foodie, you are going to want to experience the local favorites.

-One of the best ways to experience the great food of the region is with a walking food tour of Naples where you can travel through the city, learn about the history, while trying everything from coffee to seafood!
+One of the best things to do in Naples so that you can experience the great food of the region is to do a walking street food tour.
+This will allow you to travel through the city, and learn the history while trying everything from coffee to seafood!

 Have you been to Naples?
-What were some of your favorite things to do there?
+What were some of your favorite places to visit?